rvkmr6466/Interview-prepration-Java-Full-Stack/Documents/Full stack developer interview questions.md

 In the example above, by default, `MyRestController` is a singleton.
 If you were to uncomment the `@Scope("prototype")` annotation, a new instance of `MyRestController` would be created for each request.

 ---
-## Q. What is the Bean Lifecycle in Spring?
+## 82. What is the Bean Lifecycle in Spring?
 The Bean Lifecycle in Spring consists of several phases:
 1. **Instantiation**: The Spring container creates an instance of the bean.
 2. **Populate Properties**: The container injects the dependencies into the bean's properties.